jbexta/AgentPilot/README.md

 Each action must contain a ```run_action()``` method.
 This is called when a Task decides to run the Action. <br>
-This method is a generator, meaning ```ActionResponses``` are **'yielded' instead of 'returned'**, allowing the action logic to continue sequentially from where it left off (After each user message).<br>
+This method can be a generator, meaning ```ActionResponses``` can be **'yielded' instead of 'returned'**, allowing the action logic to continue sequentially from where it left off (After each user message).<br>

-However, this method will not run unless all _**required**_ inputs have been given.
+This method will not run unless all _**required**_ inputs have been given.
-If there are missing inputs the Agent will ask for them until the task decays.
+If there are missing inputs the Agent will ask for them until the task decays. <br>
+This is useful for confirmation prompts, or to ask the user additional questions based on programatic execution flow.

 ### Action Input Parameters
 `input_name`: _A descriptive name for the input_<br>